orbitdb/field-manual/01_Tutorial/00_Introduction.md

 have chosen that touch the vast majority of humans on earth: finance, politics, climate, religion.
 However, those are generally contentious and complicated.

-We believe that **music** is a uniquely universal cultural feature - something that we more humans than any other topic share, enjoy, or at least appreciate.
+We believe that **music** is a uniquely universal cultural feature - something that more humans than any other topic share, enjoy, or at least appreciate.
 Your participation in this tutorial will make it easier for musicians all over the world to find sheet music to practice with.

 ### Conventions

 * Read this tutorial in order, the learning builds on itself other over time.
-* The UI Layer of this _suggested_, instead of built directly.
-The tutorial foucses on the building of a single Javascript class which encapsulates all the functionality needed to build the UI layer.
+* The UI Layer of the app is _suggested_, instead of built directly.
+The tutorial focuses on the building of a single Javascript class which encapsulates all the functionality needed to build the UI layer.
 * Type the examples in, don't copy and paste.
 * **What just happened?** sections are interspersed to that explain in depth what happens on a technical level
 * This tutorial attempts to be as _agnostic_ as possible in terms of: